 The canopies are the first completed part in the renovation and extension of the listed monument.

-During the Gevel 2018 conference, which took place from the 23rd till the 25th of January in Ahoy Rotterdam, Jan Peter Wingender spoke about tectonics in brick architecture and about the research on almost energy-neutral brick buildings (Brick-BENG).
+During the Gevel 2018 conference, which takes place from the 23rd till the 25th of January in Ahoy Rotterdam, Jan Peter Wingender speaks about tectonics in brick architecture and about the research on almost energy-neutral brick buildings (Brick-BENG).

-Jan Peter Wingender was part of the panel that nominated 50 projects out of the nearly 600 projects submitted to the Wienerberger Brick Award 2018.
+Jan Peter Wingender is part of the panel that nominates 50 projects out of the nearly 600 projects submitted to the Wienerberger Brick Award 2018.
 The winners will be announced during the ceremony in May 2018.

-Thursday 9th of November we celebrated that the construction of Paradijshof in Rotterdam has reached its highest point.
+Thursday 9th of November we are celebrating that the construction of Paradijshof in Rotterdam reaches its highest point.
 Here Office Winhov designed43 apartments in collaboration with HP Architecten.

 This summer, a traveling exhibition started with architectural dollhouses for children with severe energy metabolism diseases.
 The initiative comes from architect Peter Masselink, whose son suffers from this condition.
 We also participated in this project.
 A series of exhibitions of eighteen designs throughout The Netherlands during 2017 is to be concluded by an auction of the dolls' houses, where all proceeds will be donated to scientific research on the diseases.
 The Dolls’ House exhibition will be displayed in ARCAM from the 4th of November till the 9th of December.

 How do you design and realize brickwork that will preserve it’s strength and beauty over time?
-That was the core question of the 15th edition of the KNB MasterClass Brick for architects.
-Jan Peter Wingender, Bart van Kampen (DeZwarteHond) and Marlies Rohmer (Marlies Rohmer Architects & Urbanists), shared their knowledge and experience of this material.
-Each architect did this in terms of his or her own vision, design standpoint and routine.
+That is the core question of the 15th edition of the KNB MasterClass Brick for architects.
+Jan Peter Wingender, Bart van Kampen (DeZwarteHond) and Marlies Rohmer (Marlies Rohmer Architects & Urbanists), share their knowledge and experience of this material.
+Each architect in terms of his or her own vision, design standpoint and routine.